PlanktoScope/device-pkgs/README.md

 ## Introduction

-A pallet is a simple platform, usually wooden, which enables moving stacks of packages safely and easily:
+Pallets are simple platforms, usually wooden, which enable moving stacks of packages safely and easily:

 ![Photograph of a worker operating a forklift to move a stack of cardboard boxes on a wooden pallet](https://cdn2.picryl.com/photo/2020/04/27/a-worker-moves-a-pallet-of-personal-protective-equipment-da8b5e-1600.jpg)

-This repository provides a collection of software packages in *Pallet*, a software packaging system for enabling safe, simple, and easy software installations and upgrades on PlanktoScopes.
-Technical information about Pallet is available in [`reference.md`](reference.md).
+This repository provides a collection of software packages in *Pallets*, a software packaging system for enabling safe, simple, and easy software installations and upgrades on PlanktoScopes.
+Technical information about Pallets is available in [`reference.md`](reference.md).

 This Github repository is a collection of four Pallet repositories of software packages for Planktoscopes - `core`, `community`, `restricted`, `testing` - which serve different purposes and have different types of software packages.
 Each Pallet repository has a `README.md` file which describes its purpose.
 Packages in the `core`, `community`, and `restricted` repositories are configured to be deployed as integrated components of the overall PlanktoScope software distro.